boostercloud/booster/docs/README.md

 wich will be decoded internally by Booster, after that, the required roles will be matched with the contained claims inside that token.

-In that way, you can use different auth providers, like Auth0, Firebase, Cognito, or simply create your own.
+In that way, you can use different auth providers, like Auth0, Firebase, Cognito, create your own or simply use our [Authentication Rocket](https://github.com/boostercloud/rocket-auth-aws-infrastructure), which is our recommended solution that works great with Booster.

 #### JWT Configuration